 Can you teach yourself to sew online?

-You can definitely learn to sew online.
-There are endless tutorials on how to sew.
+You can definitely get free sewing lessons and learn to sew online.
+There are endless tutorials on sewing online.
 Don't forget to look on YouTube for sewing tutorials as well.
-The Treasurie blog has hundreds of sewing tutorials, many including video.
+The Treasurie blog has hundreds of sewing tutorials, many including videos.
 All have clearly photographed instructions and diagrams to help you along.

-I hope this gets you started on your way to learn to sew online.
+I hope these beginner sewing lessons gets you started on your way to learn to sew online.
 Don't forget there is a search bar at the top-right if I haven't addressed the topic you want to learn about.

-New sewing tutorials are added weekly but if there is something new you would like to learn about, then leave a comment below.
+New sewing lessons are added weekly, but if there is something new you would like to learn about, then leave a comment below.

 Dipono